The Horror of Frankenstein: Reception

-Releases on Home Video
+Home media

-The film was released in the U.S. on Blu-ray by Shout Factory on 20 August 2019 with a pair of commentary tracks, short documentary, a vintage interview with director Jimmy Sangster, a vintage interview with actress Veronica Carlson and a new interview with the film’s assistant director.
+The film was released in the U.S. on Blu-ray by Shout Factory on 20 August 2019 with a pair of commentary tracks, short documentary, a vintage interview with director Jimmy Sangster, a vintage interview with actress Veronica Carlson and a new interview with Nicholas Granby, the film's assistant director.
 The special features were rounded out with stills and the original theatrical trailer.
 The Blu-ray included the film in two aspect ratios 1.85:1 as it played in most theaters and 1.66:1.
-The U.K. Released the Blu-ray on 29 January 2018.
+The U.K. released the Blu-ray on 29 January 2018.